F1R3FLY-io/IaC/docs/README.md

-# Infrastructure as Code (IaC) Documentation
+# Infrastructure as Code (IaC) Developer Documentation

-Welcome to the IaC project documentation.
-This directory contains comprehensive documentation for deploying web applications to Oracle Cloud Infrastructure using Python-based automation tools.
+Welcome to the comprehensive developer documentation for the Infrastructure as Code project.
+This documentation provides detailed information for developers, contributors, and those wanting to understand the project architecture.

+> 🚀 **For quick deployment and basic usage**: See the [main README.md](../README.md)

 ## 📋 Documentation Overview

-This documentation is organized to help both users and developers understand, deploy, and contribute to the Infrastructure as Code project.
+This documentation is organized for developers and contributors who need deep understanding of the project structure, architecture, and development processes.

 ### For Users (Getting Started)
 - **Quick Deployment**: Follow the [main README.md](../README.md) for immediate deployment
-- **Configuration Guide**: See [Configuration Management](#configuration-management) section
+- **Basic Usage**: See main README for common deployment commands
-- **Troubleshooting**: Common issues and solutions in the main README
+- **Troubleshooting**: Basic issues covered in main README

-### For Developers (Contributing)
+### For Developers (Deep Dive)
-- **Architecture Overview**: Understanding the codebase structure
+- **Architecture Overview**: Complete system design and component relationships
-- **Implementation Status**: What's implemented vs. what's planned
+- **Implementation Status**: Detailed tracking of what's implemented vs. planned
-- **Development Setup**: Local development environment setup
+- **Development Setup**: Comprehensive local development environment setup
-- **Testing Guidelines**: How to test infrastructure code
+- **Testing Guidelines**: Complete testing strategies and frameworks
+- **Contributing**: Code standards, review processes, and contribution workflows

 ## 🏗️ Repository Structure Guide